* DATA STRUCTURE APTITUDE *

 keys that are not primary keys.

 94. A B C is a set of attributes.
-The functional
+The

 dependency is as follows